1and1/httpselftest/README.md

 - In case [Logback](https://logback.qos.ch/) logging support is used, logback dependencies need to be on the classpath (`logback-classic` and `logback-core`).

 ### Security
 The servlet is not supposed to be exposed to the internet.
 This is an internal developer tool.
+Additionally, you may want to set `selftest.credentials`.

-### Spring Boot 2
+### Usage as Spring Boot 2 Actuator
 If your application is a Spring Boot 2 app, the servlet can be registered as a `@ServletEndpoint`.
 In this case the application port and base path may need to be provided manually.
-The endpoint MUST be exposed as a `@Bean`.
 The servlet will be running on the management port.

 ```java
 @ServletEndpoint(id = "selftest")